 Many Indian companies are beginning to follow a practice, coined by Bill Gates, called “creative capitalism.”
-That is to say that CSR need not be a corporate cash donation, but rather businesses can use their specialized skill sets and resources to produce a greater impact.
+That is to say that CSR does not need t0 be a corporate cash donation, but rather businesses can use their specialized skill sets and resources to produce a greater impact.

 – Joe Kitaj